Football Toolbox

 A Player’s Job Description

 A coaches job is to get players to do their jobs well.
 But just exactly what is a player’s job description.
-Here is a link to the original article (You can also access other coaching articles on her blog) A Player’s Job Description By Dawn Redd-Kelly, Head Volleyball Coach at Beloit College.
-Editor’s Note from Brian: This post is ...
+Here is a link to the original article (You can also access other coaching articles on her blog) A Player’s Job Description By Dawn Redd-Kelly Editor’s Note from Brian: This post is provided as food for thought for your ...

 Expectations of an Assistant Coach